The planning system and development management

 The role of DOE Planning

-DOE Planning operates from its headquarters building in Belfast and local area offices across Northern Ireland.
+DOE Planning operates from its headquarters building in Causeway Exchange, Belfast.

 Most people only come into contact with the planning system when decisions have to be taken about whether something can be built in their area.

-Decisions on whether to allow proposals to build on land or change the use of buildings or land are made by DOE Planning.
-In determining whether or not to grant planning permission, DOE Planning will refer to a number of planning policy documents and supplementary planning guidance.
+The majority of decisions on whether to allow proposals to build on land or change the use of buildings or land are made by local councils.
+In determining whether to grant planning permission, the council will refer to a number of planning policy documents and planning guidance.

 Each application for planning permission is made to the relevant Local Area Planning Office.
-The application must include enough detail for DOE Planning to see what effect the development could have on the area.
+The application must include enough detail for the council to see what effect the development could have on the area.

-DOE Planning should determine your application within eight weeks.
-Large or complex applications may take longer, but DOE Planning should be able to give you an idea about the likely timetable.
+Your council should decide on your application within eight weeks.
+Large or complex applications may take longer, but your local planning office should be able to give you an idea about the likely timetable.
 If your application is not determined within eight weeks, you can appeal to the Planning Appeals Commission.